-Then she received a simple tool that changed her life overnight: a bicycle.
+Then she received a simple tool that empowered her to change her life overnight: a bicycle.

 Stella gained hours back in her day that she once spent walking, chores were finished more quickly, and she no longer feared the men on the road.

-With the freedom that comes with two wheels, Stella finally had the ability to take charge of her own life and improve that of her daughter—something that had never before seemed possible.
+With the freedom that comes with two wheels, Stella finally has the ability to take charge of her own life and improve that of her daughter—something that had never before seemed possible.

 With the bicycle, I feel safe.
 I cycle past the motorbike operator’s sheds, and I’m not worried about them stopping me.

 Since its beginnings in 2005, World Bicycle Relief has worked as a catalyst for change, mobilizing more than 700,000 people across 21 countries to thrive with life-changing bicycles.

 Equipped with a purpose-designed Buffalo Bicycle, students, health workers and entrepreneurs in rural regions create long-term, sustainable opportunities for themselves, their families and entire communities.